prerakpanwar/portfo/README.md

 # portfolio

---This portfolio is not complete yet but u can submit form using https://prerak.pythoneverywhere.com --Components.html is not required.
+--This portfolio is not completed yet but u can submit form using https://prerak.pythoneverywhere.com --Components.html is not required.